MaterializeInc/materialize/doc/user/content/ingest-data/network-security/ssh-tunnel.md

 ---
 title: "SSH tunnel connections"
-description: "How to connect Materialize to a Kafka broker, or a PostgreSQL database using an SSH tunnel connection to a SSH bastion server"
+description: "How to connect Materialize to a Kafka broker, a MySQL database, or PostgreSQL database using an SSH tunnel connection to a SSH bastion server"
 menu:
   main:
     parent: "network-security"